lsst-dm/legacy-validation_data_hsc/README.rst

 Processing
 ==========

-Results of the processing are in the rerun "validate_drp".
+Results of the processing are in the rerun "20160805".

 The stack version is based on the current master, with the following changes: